 The link sticker is a slightly simpler option to bring the same cross-platform promotion functionality to your Instagram stories.
 Though the sticker was initially only available for accounts with over 10,000 followers, it became accessible for everyone in October 2021.

 While filters and less “authentic” content have been issues for Instagram in the past, there’s a growing trend towards more genuine posts and videos on the platform.
 Today’s consumers want to connect with companies on a deeper level, through less-edited content and live video.

 Part of taking advantage of this trend will be working for more authentic, relatable “micro-influencers” to help promote your business.
 We’re also seeing a significant number of companies working with influencers on “cause marketing” campaigns.

 This essentially involves working on campaigns relevant to events happening in the world which matter to your target audience.
+There are many opportunities and awareness days throughout the year that influencers and businesses can collaborate.
 For instance, countless companies have taken to Instagram to show their support for Ukraine in 2022:

 3 Current Social Media Trends on Twitter